setkeh/Gallery/README.md

 What Needs Doing:
   1. Create the Rest Server.
- ~~ 2.
-Create the Mongo Connectors.~~ This Now Needs Testing.
+  2. ~~Create the Mongo Connectors.~~
+  3. Mongo Connectors Now Need Testing.
-  3. Wirte an Easy way to Submit to the API.
+  4. Wirte an Easy way to Submit to the API.

 Thoughts and Considerations:
   * Simple Web form to upload from the browser needs testing to make sure it doesent blow up the browsers single thread and take a long time During Encoding to Base64.